Len-PGH/serverless_examples/serverless_receptionist.md

             "local_tz": "America/Chicago"
           },
           "prompt": {
             "text": "Your name is John and you are a Customer Support virtual assistant.
 Begin by greeting the caller.
-You can transfer to jim if asked.", "confidence": 0.1,
+You can transfer to jim if asked.
+Business hours are Monday thru Friday 9:00AM EST thru 5:00PM EST. If asked, the fax number is 12345678911.
+If the caller wants a human during business hours transfer to abc.", "confidence": 0.1,
             "top_p": 0.1,
             "temperature": 0.1